Wind-2375-like/ada-2022-project-gender-lens/README.md

 > ### How does the gender composition among the actors change over time?

-In this section, we are interested in how gender composition evolves and find possible reasons for such variations.
+In this section, we are interested in how gender composition in the movie industry evolves.
 To answer these questions, we first derive the annual gender composition in the movie industry.

 <img alt="image 5" src="./images/genderDiff.png" width = "70%" />